mavera12/EHR/Docker.md

 $ docker create -v /mnt/synthea --name synthea_output ubuntu
 ```

-This creates a [data volume container](https://docs.docker.com/engine/tutorials/dockervolumes/#/creating-and-mounting-a-data-volume-container) using a standard Ubuntu image and names it "synthea_storage" for easy reference.
+This creates a [data volume container](https://docs.docker.com/engine/tutorials/dockervolumes/#/creating-and-mounting-a-data-volume-container) using a standard Ubuntu image and names it "synthea_output" for easy reference.
 The path to the volume (`/mnt/synthea/`) is _the same_ in both the `synthea_output` container and the `synthea` container.
 This location should also match `docker:location` in `synthea.yml`.

 ### 2. Run Synthea